csalmeida/ruby-fundamentals/README.md

 ```

 ### Case
-The if/else statement structure makes sense when a couple of conditionals is being checked.
-However, once there are a number of them a `case` statement should be considered.
+The if/else statement structure makes sense when a couple of conditionals are being checked.
+However, once there are a number of them a `case` statement can be considered.

 ```ruby
 case